 “A weak-willed woman does not build a successful company, nor does she manage a place such as this.”
 Fending off Silver’s protests, she continued.
 “A fearful one, perhaps.
 These men, these heroes, they are much like the sailors and soldiers, the police and firefighters.
 The women in their lives must be able to comfort them and care for them, then send them off to do their job, not knowing if they will come back.
 My mother was able to do that after I was born.
 I think I might.
 But that doesn’t mean all women can.
 It doesn’t make you any less a person, Silver.”

-“If I can make the anti-gravity field generated by the boots operate over a larger area, I can float that model right out of the convention center.”
+“If I can make the anti-gravity field generated by the boots operate over a larger area, I can float that model right out of the Convention Center.”
 He soldered a chip onto a circuit board, with leads running to a prism-like apparatus.
 “This should disperse it properly, if I remember how Mirror Master explained it.”
 He stopped for a moment, recalling the fate of his one-time cohort.
-It was Mirror Master’s death, along with that of the Flash, that had made him decide to give up crime once more.
-Now, however, the idea of possessing a piece of art like the great circus model was driving him back to his old ways.
+It had been Mirror Master’s death, along with that of the Flash, that had made him decide to give up crime once more. (*) Now, however, the idea of possessing a piece of art like the great circus model was driving him back to his old ways.
 “Just this one time,” he said to himself as he set to work modifying another of the Mirror Master’s old devices to distort the light around the model so nobody would see it floating out of the room.

 “Therefore, we see that the long-term disassociation of the senses will result in a gradual breakdown of rational thought, leading to extreme psychosis.
 Oddly enough, there are many who think that the opposite will occur with those already suffering from mental illness and are trying sensory deprivation devices as a form of punishment or discipline in the prisons.”
 The speaker glanced down at a seating chart on her podium as she spotted some hands raised in the lecture hall.
 “Yes, Miss Rollins?”